Zeta36/tensorflow-tex-wavenet/README.md

-# A TensorFlow implementation of DeepMind's WaveNet paper
+# A TensorFlow implementation of DeepMind's WaveNet paper for text generation.

 This is a TensorFlow implementation of the [WaveNet generative neural network architecture](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) for <b>text</b> generation.